leafo/lapis/docs/configuration.md

 $ lapis server [environment]
 ```

+## Default Environment

+The default environment is used when you don't explicitly specify an
+environment.
+The following conditions are checked in order to determine the
+default environment:

+1. When inside a of a test suite (supported environments: [Busted](http://olivinelabs.com/busted/)), the default environment is set to `test`
+2. When a module named `lapis_environment` exists, the return value of that module is used as the default environment
+3. Otherwise, default environment is set to `development`

-By default the environment is `development`.
-The environment name only affects
+The default environment affects what configuration is loaded by default.
+The
-what configuration is loaded.
-The environment name has no effect unless you
+environment name has no effect unless you are working with configurations.

-create configurations.
+> Database connections use the configurations to determine how to connect to
+> the database, so you'll often use different environments to connect to
+> different databases.

+### Overriding The Default Environment

+You can override the default environment by setting a `LAPIS_ENVIRONMENT`
+environment variable on your system before executing any Lapis code.

+Some `lapis` commands also let you explicitly set the environment to override
+the default.

 ## Creating Configurations